 Information for Friday March 24:

-- Parents of Elementary participants are asked to pick up their students by 12:30pm Parents of JR, IN, and SR students, can arrive at 2:30pm to pick-up their students at the doors to the Exhibit Hall inside the building.
+- Parents of participants are asked to pick up their students by 03:00 PM Parents can arrive at 2:30pm to pick-up their students at the doors to the Exhibit Hall inside the building.
 We will not allow students to leave the Exhibit Hall without a parent picking them up (without prior consent).

 - Students will be receiving a name tag and t-shirt that they will have to wear (along with a name tag) for the duration of the weekend.